microsoft/praxxis/getting_started.md

 ```

 ###Using Notebooks
-Now that you have your notebooks loaded into praxxis, now you can use them!
+Now that you have your notebooks loaded into praxxis, you can use them!

-to run a notebook, input
+to run a notebook, run
 ```
 prax l
 ```